5 Innovative Performance Management Approaches

 Continuous performance management delivers regular feedback, addressing key performance issues before they become a problem.
 This approach also helps them to develop a broad set of skills over time.
 These can be directly related to their roles and responsibilities, or soft skills such as communication and leadership.

-As the name implies, continuous performance management touches on multiple aspects of an employee’s experience.
+As the name implies, continuous performance management process touches on multiple aspects of an employee’s experience.
 As the article from Josh Bersin, Continuous Performance Management: Innovation Reigns, observes:

 “This new market cycle has to embrace the ideas of continuous development, learning, and career growth too.
 Everyone has work goals, but they also have career goals, skills development goals, and developmental assignments to go after.
 This new element of performance management was always missing in the last generation.”